Chicken Cacciatore Recipe

 - 3/4 cup red wine

-- 4 or 5 plump tomatoes ( a 28 ounce can of Peeled Tomatoes, preferably San Marzano Tomatoes )
+- 4 or 5 plump tomatoes ( from a can of Peeled Tomatoes, preferably San Marzano Tomatoes )

 - 5 ounces sliced mushrooms - rinsed and drained